Visiting a prisoner

 - interview or photograph a prisoner or part of a prison facility.

-Toilets will be available before or after your visit in the administration building where you sign in.
+Toilets are available before or after your visit in the administration building where you sign in.
 There may not be toilets available in the centre’s visiting area.

 If there are toilets in the visiting area and you use them, we may end your visit or the rest of your visit may be non-contact.
-This will ensure that no prohibited items enter the prison.
+This ensures that no prohibited items enter the prison.

 To ensure the safety of our correctional centres during the COVID-19 pandemic, visit restrictions are now in place at all Queensland prisons.